KotaNofa/kokaCloud/README.md

 This repository is a snapshot into my cloud infrastructure
 My custom designed stack serves ~30k HTTPS requests a month as well as other services such as game server hosting, content delivery, and more.
+All images will see here are hosted from my content delivery system.

 I initially started this project in October of 2023 with the goal of creating a webzone for my online personality after taking many CCNA courses, but the project's scope expanded into full-stack development as I realized that HTML/CSS/JS develop was not a primary interest of mine.